DiegoCol93/-CLI_Checker-/README.md

    - it's in the __Intranet > Tools > Holberton's Intranet API key__
    - it's an HEX string of 32 chars ex. `123abc123abcdef99001122cdef12351`
  - your intranet's __password__ (it will be hidden so don't worry if you don't see the chars)

-after finishing the credentials it will ask for storing credentials
- - note: it has problem so write «__yes__» in lowercase

 ## How to use
 just run cecker in your terminal ant the checker terminal will start